-She doesn't sleep around anymore, she doesn't smoke nearly as much and ,most importantly, her eyes are set on Stanford in the fall.
+She doesn’t sleep around anymore, she doesn’t smoke nearly as much and , most importantly her eyes are set on Stanford in the fall.
 The only thing standing in her way ?
 The summer.
-This will be the summer the girl who thinks she knows everything is about to get a lesson in love, the Potato Opus and what one summer of change can do.
+This will be the summer the girl who thinks she knows everything gets a lesson in love, the Potato Opus and what one summer can do.

-Unlike Dessen's previous novels Remy is not a "good girl".
-Remy is not a quiet introspective character like the other protagonists.
-She isn't best friends with the screwed-up rebellious girl, she IS that girl.
+Unlike Dessen’s previous novels Remy is not a “good girl”.
+Remy is not a quiet introspective character.
+She isn’t best friends with the screwed-up rebellious girl, she IS that girl.

 After reading Dessen’s novels in publication order, I think This Lullaby is a turning point in Dessen’s novels.
 It combines the friendships, eccentric parents and quirky characters of her first three novels, with the summer time setting of Keeping The Moon.
 It also plays up romance and love much more than her previous novels